LokimuKH19/DRQI/README.md

 ### 2025-07-07
 - Now `views.py` supports resizing by the UI instead of manually modify the code when saving figures.

+### 2025-12-01
+- After careful peer review, we have finished a theoretical analysis of the DRQI, see in the `proof.md`
 ---

 ## ⚠️ Known Issues & Notes